openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-osAccount-sys.md

 getOsAccountProfilePhoto(localId: number, callback: AsyncCallback&lt;string&gt;): void

-Obtains the profile photo of an OS account.
+Obtains the profile photo of a system account.
 This API uses an asynchronous callback to return the result.

 **System API**: This is a system API.